merasugd/yt-playlist-downloader/README.md

 A simple program to download YouTube playlists.

+## Updates
+- Proper conversions
+- Metadata for mp3 and clean mp4

 ## Note
 - This program may be slow because it merges the audio and video downloads using `ffmpeg`.
 - The program splits downloads due to 'encoding errors,' videos without sound, or unplayable videos.